azeem/webvs/README.md

 ## Website

-For Documentation and detailed information, visit http://azeemarshad.in/webvs/
+For documentation and detailed information, visit http://azeemarshad.in/webvs/

-## Installation

-Clone the repository `git clone https://github.com/azeem/webvs.git` or download the master branch [zip archive](https://github.com/azeem/webvs/archive/master.zip).
-The `dist` directory contains `webvs.min.js`, the minified webvs code and `libs.min.js`, that contains all the dependencies.

 ## Development